cerplot/luigi/README.rst

 ---------------

-We use Luigi internally at `Spotify <https://www.spotify.com>`_ to run thousands of tasks every day, organized in complex dependency graphs.
+We use Luigi internally at `Spotify <https://www.spotify.com>`_ to run thousands of steps every day, organized in complex dependency graphs.
-Most of these tasks are Hadoop jobs.
+Most of these steps are Hadoop jobs.
 Luigi provides an infrastructure that powers all kinds of stuff including recommendations, toplists, A/B test analysis, external reports, internal dashboards, etc.